-Catch and effort data from the SQU 1T fishery show that the catch occurs between December and May, with peak harvest from January to April.
-The catch has been taken from the Stewart-Snares shelf off the south coast of the South Island north to the Mernoo Bank (off the east coast South Island), but Statistical Area 028 (southern Stewart-Snares shelf and Snares Island region) has accounted for over 77% of the total in recent years.
-Based on observer data, squid accounts for 67% of the total catch in the target trawl fishery, with bycatch principally of barracouta, jack mackerel, silver warehou, and spiny dogfish.
+Catch and effort data from the SQU 1T fishery show that the majority of the catch occurs between January and May.
+The catch has been taken from the Stewart-Snares shelf off the south coast of the South Island north to the western Chatham Rise, but Statistical Area 028 (Stewart-Snares shelf and Snares Island region) has accounted for the majority of the catch.

-For 2005-06, a 10% in-season increase to the SQU 1T TACC was approved by the Minister of Fisheries.
+For 2005-06, a 10% in-season increase to the SQU 1T TACC through Schedule 2 of the Fisheries Act was approved by the Minister of Fisheries.
 The catch for December-March was 40% higher than the average over the previous eight years and catch rates were double the average, indicating an increased abundance of squid.
 Previously, in 2003-04, a 30% in-season increase to the TACC was agreed, but catches did not reach the higher limit.
 In both instances the TACC automatically reverted to the original value at the end of the fishing year.